 Noi non potemo aver perfetta vita senza amici

-I'm an astronomer and data scientist at MIT, where I'm a Kavli Fellow at the Kavli Institute for Astrophysics and Space Research.
-Before coming to MIT, I worked as a senior data scientist at LinkedIn.
+I'm an astronomer and data scientist at the Observatories of the Carnegie Institution for Science and the Astrophysical Sciences Department of Princeton University, where I'm a Carnegie-Princeton Fellow.
+Before coming to the Observatories, I was a Kavli Fellow at the MIT Kavli Institute for Astrophysics and Space Research and a senior data scientist at LinkedIn.

 I attended the Pennsylvania State University as an undergraduate where I studied mathematics and astronomy and astrophysics in the Eberly College of Science and Schreyer Honors College.
 I picked up a master's degree from Stanford University in a program called Scientific Computing and Computational Mathematics (now called ICME) with a concentration in statistics.
 While there, I worked at the Kavli Institute for Particle Astrophysics and Cosmology.
 I earned my PhD from the Astronomy and Astrophysics Department at UC Santa Cruz, where I studied halo substructure and Milky Way formation as well as exoplanets and planet formation.
 I've also worked at the National Optical Astronomy Observatory and at the Institute of Geophysics and Planetary Physics at Lawrence Livermore National Laboratory.